jazzband/Watson/README.md

 ### projects

-Display the list of all the existing projects.
+Display the list of all existing projects.

 ```
 $ watson projects